Kinship Kitchen:

 How we started:

-Kinship Kitchen was started to connect socially isolated kinship carers with their peers to foster a sense of community.
+Kinship Kitchen started in 2020 to connect socially isolated kinship carers with their peers to foster a sense of community.
 Our goals were to support children’s growth mindset through engaging activities, strengthening family bonds through positive shared experiences and promoting health and independence through culturally relevant, nutritious cooking.

 What we do:

-Since 2020, we have been running weekly trauma informed, social cooking groups for kinship carers and children.
+Since 2020, we have been running weekly trauma informed, social cooking groups for kinship carers and children and young people growing up in kinship and foster care.
 We provide a safe space for connection, learning, and growth through offering activities that improve mental health, promote secure attachments, and reduce placement breakdown risks.
+We also run our independent catering company, ensuring we are not fully dependent on grants and local authority funding, while also providing training and flexible employment opportunities to kinship carers and young people.
+Since 2024, we have expanded our remit to work with other groups in the community affected by social isolation and/or food poverty through regular cooking sessions and food donations.

 Our Impact: